JuliaCloud/JuliaBox/README.md

     - `cd JuliaBox`
 - Run `setup.sh` with appropriate options.
     - `admin_username` above is the session name for an "administration" session.
 If not using Google auth, select something non-guessable.
-    - Go get a coffee, this while take a while
+    - Go get a coffee, this will take a while

-setup.sh has the following options:
+Options available with `setup.sh`:

 ```
 Usage: ./setup.sh -u <admin_username> optional_args